vitotai/SugarDropper/doc/README.md

 # Note
 It is a simple but helpful, yet fun, project.
 Use the code as you like, and modify the code whatever you want.
 Don't ask for Imperial unit support.

+# About Krausening

+The difference between priming by krausening and suger is little to none.
+However, it's a fair amount of krausening beer or wort compared to sugar(solution).
+Therefore,

+ - The flow rate of the Peristaltic pump used should be higher.
+Around a ounce or more might be needed.
+ - It's better to use wand or put the tubing neer the bottom of bottles.
+Otherwise, CO2 might escape from wort because of agitation.
+Foams might form.